19th Century Print of a Cholera Victim

 By 1873, a novel proposal was put to the Board of Guardians, by Mr Edward Scott, to erect a hospital structure on piles over the water, near Cove Fort.
 The reasoning was that the patients would be off the land, away from the local population, and ships boats could ferry the patients directly to the structure.
 It was also pointed out that when not in use, the hospital could be simply locked up.
 This plan did not progress and calls still went out for a hospital ship.

 There was a scandal in 1874 when the ship Vestra arrived from Havana.
 The ship was in port for six days, with crew coming to and from shore, before it was discovered that she had cases of smallpox on board.
 She was immediately towed to the Quarantine Ground.
 The next cholera epidemic that threatened Cork was in 1892.
 The Cork Rural Health Committee applied to Admiral St John for permission to use the hulk of HMS Alarm (1845), then in the harbour, as a floating hospital.
 The Admiral replied that this coal hulk was unsuitable in every way and flatly refused.

 Sir Sir John Arnott, the wealthy businessman stepped in and offered to obtain a suitable vessel, including paying for it’s conversion.
 The Commissioners baulked at this when it was realised that maintaining the hospital ship would cost in excess of £900 a year and the plan was shelved.
 The subject of a hospital ship for Cork Harbour was quietly dropped.
-Times had moved on and increased sanitation and increased sanitation and gradually improving living conditions meant that, cholera was not the threat it once was in Ireland.
+Times had moved on and increased sanitation and gradually improving living conditions meant that, cholera was not the threat it once was in Ireland.
 The disease is still a great danger wherever living conditions and sanitation are an issue.
 The next great threat to public health in Ireland, came from the great Spanish Flu pandemic, in 1918 and 1919.